CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 It is often possible to remove these comment-block character sequences by using the following procedure.

 After initially re-encoding the cover image as a progressive JPG with a maximum quality setting, ***jpws*** will search the image file for the two-byte comment-block sequence.
 If found, the image is re-encoded (*using libjpeg-turbo & stb_image*) with the width & height dimension size being reduced by one pixel.
-Quality value only starts to decrease half-way through the thirty decrease attempts.
+Image quality only starts to decrease 2% every 15th decrease cycle.

 The modified image is searched again for the two-byte sequence and the process is repeated, incrementing the dimension size reduction value with each cycle, until no comment-block sequences are found.
-There is a default of thirty decrease attempts before ***jpws*** gives up and requests you either try a different image or manually reduce the current image's dimensions (scale) using an editor, such as GIMP.
+There is a default of three hundred decrease attempts before ***jpws*** gives up and requests you either try a different image or manually reduce the current image's dimensions (scale) using an editor, such as GIMP.

 For the final close-comment block, we overwrite the last eleven bytes of image data with a default string (*0x00, 0x00, 0x20, 0x20, 0x00, 0x00, ***0x23, 0x3E, 0x0D, 0x23***, 0x9e*).